backstage/backstage/docs/features/software-catalog/kubernetes-in-backstage.md

 #### Adding the entity annotation

-In order for Backstage to detect that an entity has Kubernetes components, the following annotation should be added to the entity.
+In order for Backstage to detect that an entity has Kubernetes components, the following annotation should be added to the entity's `catalog-info.yaml`:

 ```yaml
 annotations: